How Transplantation Works

-Organ transplants are life changing, but because the recovery process is so important, it’s imperative that transplant recipients pace their return to normal activities.
+Organ transplants are life changing, but it’s imperative that transplant recipients pace their return to normal activities.
 A slow return to normal activities can make an immediate return to work challenging, which means making ends meet financially can be a concern for transplant recipients and their families.
 Fortunately, there is help available.
 The Social Security Administration (SSA) offers financial resources for families who have been impacted by an organ transplant and are unable to continue to work.

-Those who have received an organ transplant will automatically medically qualify for disability benefits for 12 months following their transplant.
+Those who received an organ transplant will qualify for disability benefits for 12 months following their transplant.
 After 12 months, the SSA will reevaluate the claim.
-If a recipient is still too ill to be able to work, they can continue to receive disability benefits.
+If a recipient is still too ill to be able to work, they may be able to continue to receive disability benefits.

 There are two forms of disability benefits offered by the SSA, Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 Medical qualification is the same for both, but each program has specific technical qualifications.

 SSDI is for people who have worked throughout their lives.
 If the recipient did not work and pay Social Security (FICA) taxes, they will not qualify.
-Typically, anyone who has worked at least five out of the past ten years will have earned enough to qualify for SSDI benefits.
+Typically, according to Disability Benefits Help, anyone who has worked at least five out of the past ten years will have earned enough to qualify for SSDI benefits.

 SSI benefits are available only for the neediest families.
 There is no work requirement for SSI benefits, but if the recipient has a spouse who is earning a living wage, they will not qualify.
 Recipients will also not qualify if they have a significant amount of saved cash, stocks, bonds, or a second home or car.